philburk/kc-audio-bridge/docs/HowToBuildDemo.md

 1. In Gradle Project menu, select: kc-audio-bridge/composeApp
 1. Click OK button.
 1. Click the triangular run button.
 It will build for a while.
-1. You should see browser web page appear.
+1. You should see a localhost web browser page appear.
 Click the START button.